vishalmidya/academicpages/_pages/publications.md

 * <span style="text-align: justify"> Differential effects of sulfur amino acid-restricted and lowcalorie diets on gut microbial profile and bile acid composition in male C57BL6/J mice </span>

+* <span style="text-align: justify"> Predictors of Diffusing Capacity in Children and Adolescents with Sickle Cell Disease- a Study Based on Machine Learning </span>

+* <span style="text-align: justify"> Derivation of Reference Equations for Impulse Oscillometry Indices in Children with Sickle Cell Disease and its Application </span>

 * <span style="text-align: justify"> Comparison of Bayesian t-Tests using Systematic Bias in Mean of log Bayes Factor </span>

 * <span style="text-align: justify"> Predicting Non-ambulatory Status with Machine Learning Using Pulmonary Functions in Children with Duchenne Muscular Dystrophy </span>